lgibbons12/West-Nile-Virus-Data-Science/README.md

 # Welding

 The second project I worked on had me taking data from a multitude of places the Ph.D. student had compiled them from, and weld that data was West Nile Virus cases to create a large spreadsheet for all of Illinois.
-The code for this project is under the welding folder.
+The code for this project is under the file_welding folder.

 # TIF Manipulation